fforw/squarestarjs/README.md

 * **Bower:** `bower install easystarjs`

 ## Description
 easystar.js is an asynchronous A* pathfinding API written in Javascript for use in your HTML5 games and interactive projects.
 The goal of this project is to make it easy and fast to implement performance conscious pathfinding.

+This fork uses simple one-dimensional arrays as grid in contrast to the original easystar.js.

 ## Features